How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 • Two deep brood boxes

-• Two honey supers
+• Two honey supers (medium boxes)

 • Inner and outer covers

-• 10 frames per box with foundation
+• 10 frames per box with plastic foundation

 Hive components are sold using various quality categories such as commercial, select, economy, and budget.
 We’ve found that the lower-cost, budget boxes from reputable suppliers are more than adequate.